GuitaringEgg/CounterPyck/README.md

 Future
 ---------
+- Add a manual and automatic mode.
+Manual mode will look at snapshots folder and have a key bound in game to take a snapshot
 - Detect when picking starts and finishes to only analyse when heroes can actually be there
 - Auto detect game mode
 - Detect our selected hero